 anxiety, deep, emotions, fate, feelings, imagery, perspective,

-There's so much love within the heart of Man
+There's an innate love in the heart of Man

-but like a child, He fears the bogeyman.
+But still a child, Man fears the bogeyman

-Yet the heart of Man fans every spent spark,
+And yet, the heart of Man fans each spent spark,

 Nov.
 26, 2018